abbbi/virtnbdbackup/README.md

 ## Estimating backup size

 Sometimes it can be useful to estimate the data size prior to executing the next `full` or `copy` backup.
-This can be done by using option `-p` which will query the virtual machine extents and provides an summary about the size of the changed extents:
+This can be done by using the option `-p` which will query the virtual machine extents and provides a summary about the size of the changed extents:

 ```